Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 How to: Resetting Password/Editing Profile on EASy (3 minutes)

 A key piece of the endorsement process is completing the Porfolio.
-Requirements depend on the endorsement level for which you are applying.
+Requirements depend on the endorsement category for which you are applying.
 Regardless of the level of endorsement, the entire portfolio system is now completed electronically through the EASy system.
-Click here to access the EASy system and get started on your portfolio!

 The Elements of the Portfolio that you will be asked to complete in the EASy System are:

 Preliminary Application (with a $15 fee for Levels I & II, $25 for Level III & IV)